doug-foster/doug-foster_SparkFun_RTK_Everywhere_Firmware/docs/accuracy_verification.md

 *Boulder has a large number of monuments*

 Thankfully, in the USA the National Geodetic Survey has an incredible database of public monuments.
-Enter your location into the [NGS Data Explorer](https://www.ngs.noaa.gov/NGSDataExplorer/) to find the nearest monument.
+Enter your location into ~~NGS Data Explorer~~ ([replaced by NGS Map](https://content.govdelivery.com/accounts/USNOAANOS/bulletins/378afb3)) to find the nearest monument.

 ![Boulder's GPS monuments](img/VerifyAccuracy/SparkFun%20Verify%20RTK%20-%202%20Boulder%20GPS%20Sites.jpg)